aetperf/aetperf.github.io/_posts/WP_2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 ## Spatial indexing

-In order to perform the spatial join between 10256266 points and 48589 Poygons.MultiPolygons, we need some spatial indexing.
+In order to perform the spatial join between 10256266 points and 48589 Poygons/MultiPolygons, we need some spatial indexing.
 What is it?
 Here is a definition from [ucgis.org](https://gistbok.ucgis.org/bok-topics/spatial-indexing):

 > A spatial index is a data structure that allows for accessing a spatial object efficiently.
 It is a common technique used by spatial databases.
 Without indexing, any search for a feature would require a "sequential scan" of every record in the database, resulting in much longer processing time.
 In a spatial index construction process, the minimum bounding rectangle serves as an object approximation.
 Various types of spatial indices across commercial and open-source databases yield measurable performance differences.
 Spatial indexing techniques are playing a central role in time-critical applications and the manipulation of spatial big data.